-Contracts are purchased from Dealers for a cash price approximating their principal amount, and generate cash flow over a period of years.
+Contracts are purchased from Dealers for a cash price generally approximating their principal amount, and generate cash flow over a period of years.
 As a result, the Company has been dependent on warehouse credit facilities to purchase Contracts, and on the availability of cash from outside sources in order to finance its continuing operations, as well as to fund the portion of Contract purchase prices not financed under warehouse credit facilities.
-The Company currently has \$150 million in warehouse credit capacity, in the form of a \$125 million facility and a \$25 million facility.
-The first warehouse facility provides funding for Contracts purchased under CPS' programs while the second facility in the amount of \$75 million that the Company utilized to fund Contracts under CPS' programs expired on February 21, 2004.
+As of June 30, 2004 the Company had \$225 million in warehouse credit capacity, in the form of a \$125 million facility and a \$100 million facility.
+Both warehouse facilities provide funding for Contracts purchased under the CPS Programs.
+A third facility in the amount of \$75 million, which the Company utilized to fund Contracts under the CPS Programs, expired on February 21, 2004.
+A fourth facility in the amount of \$25 million, which the Company utilized to fund Contracts under the TFC Programs, expired on June 24, 2004.

-The \$125 million warehouse facility is structured to allow CPS to fund a portion of the purchase price of Contracts by drawing against a floating rate variable funding note issued by CPS Warehouse Trust.
+The \$125 million warehouse facility is structured to allow the Company to fund a portion of the purchase price of Contracts by drawing against a floating rate variable funding note issued by CPS Warehouse Trust.
 This facility was established on March 7, 2002, in the maximum amount of \$100 million.
 Such maximum amount was increased to \$125 million in November 2002.
 Approximately 73% of the principal balance of Contracts may be advanced to the Company under this facility, subject to collateral tests and certain other conditions and covenants.
 Notes under this facility bear interest at a rate of one-month commercial paper plus 1.18% per annum.
-This facility was renewed in April 2004 and expires on April 1, 2005.
+This facility was renewed in April 2004 and expires on April 3, 2005.